 a.) it takes a while for it to cure and I don’t like to have to hold it in place and wait.

-TIP: if you use hot glue and accidentally get a drip on your fabric or have extra glue where you don’t want it, DON’T touch it, just let it harden.
-Then, take your hair dryer and warm the glue and use some blunt object (butter knife or like me, a paint can opener works great!).
+TIP: if you use accidentally get a drip of hot glue on your fabric, DON’T touch it, just let it harden.
+Then, take your hair dryer and warm the glue.
+While hot use a blunt object (butter knife or like me, a paint can opener works great!).
 It will come off perfectly if you’re patient.

-Start at the bottom of the back right or left, and work your way up and over the front side (left or right), down and around the seat, and back up over the opposing front side (left or right), finishing down under the bottom of the back.
+Start at the bottom of the back right or left, and work your way up and over the front side.
+Then, down and around the seat, and back up over the opposing front side (left or right).
+Last, finishing down under the bottom of the back.

 Clean up and unwanted hot glue if you used it and we’re done!
-I was thrilled that the chair sold within a couple of hours of being listed and is in its new home…for a mommy-to-be.
+I was thrilled that the chair sold within a couple of hours of being listed.
+Bonus, it’s at its new home…for a mommy-to-be.
+My reupholster project is done.